Helpful Information

 Now it’s time to think about the ending.
 What happened to the characters after the problem was resolved?
 Maybe the ‘problem character’ learnt a valuable lesson in honesty or being kind to others.

 Nice work!
-You have just completed what we call a ‘Story Map’.
+You and your child have just completed what we call a ‘Story Map’.
 This is how writers and directors start when they have a new idea for an upcoming production.

 The benefits of storytelling

-Storytelling is a great form of Creative Therapy and its benefits are endless.
-By allowing your kid to be in control of the story, you are giving them the opportunity to express their emotions without having to talk about them, which is a fantastic stress reliever.
-As your kid incorporates another character into the story, they are learning to use their imagination and think beyond themselves while developing their creative thinking and problem-solving skills.
+Storytelling is a great form of Creative therapy and its benefits are endless.
+By allowing your child to be in control of the story, you’re giving them the opportunity to express their emotions without having to talk about them, which is a fantastic stress reliever.
+As your child incorporates another character into the story, they are learning to use their imagination and think beyond themselves while developing their creative thinking and problem-solving skills.
 Putting their thoughts on paper activates the neurons in their brain, which inspires productivity even after they have finished writing.

 Part 2 - Costume Design